podcasts

 Rebecca Knackstedt

 Absolutely, and I think that what we really consider in this field is that it seems to be additive.
-So if you have multiple risk factors, that kind of add up to increase your overall risk.
+So if you have multiple risk factors, that kind of adds up to increase your overall risk.
 But I think that it’s important to think about what that risk is.
 So when we look at studies, they tell us if you do something or if you don’t do something, what is your overall increased risk of developing, in this instance, breast cancer?
 And really, even for these things that we talk about, the increased risk or protective effect isn’t that great.
-So it’s not a 5-time or a 10-time increased risk of breast cancer if do things like drink alcohol, don’t have children.
+So it’s not a five-time or a ten-time increased risk of breast cancer if do things like drink alcohol, don’t have children.
 Somewhere around one to two.
 So it’s not a huge increase.
 But I think, like you said before, it’s all these things that we aim to do every day to live a healthy lifestyle and just add those protective things in our favor to overall decrease our risk.

 Kalea Wattles